grum-tez/archetype-docs/blog/2022-05-25-asset-access.md

   fail("VEHICLE_NOT_FOUND")
 ```

-The `[].` operator treats the case when asset is not found while it has already been tests.
+The `[].` operator treats the case when asset is not found while it has already been tested.

 ### Solution